brunch/brunch.github.io/app/assets/_docs/plugins.md

 * `path` - system path to the file
 * `data` - file data as JS `String`
 * `map` - source map
 * and anything else that could be consumed by next plugins.
-For example, the linter plugin may add `babelTree` to the `File`, the compiler plugin in pipeline would see it and won't do the parsing twice.
-(Though this will not work with parallelized build.)

 ### Pipeline